forestgrape/coronavirus/index.md

     > It's time [for medicine] to move on from digitalization and black-white schemes to the continuous color-space of Bayesian statistics.
 There's no hard border for fever at 37.5 or at 38 degrees.

 ### Estimate and Adaptive Planning
 While we often prefer straight plans, adaptive planning is more suitable here.
 Like a game plan where one starts with a plan but needs to adapt depending on the moves of the adversary players.
 Viruses behave like adversary players and unpredictability/randomness is involved.
 One reason is that virions cannot move directed and so their movement is mostly random.
 Nevertheless probabilities can be estimated.
-E.g. a few days before visiting the grand grand parents, going out late every evening in densely populated pubs is not be the best idea.
+E.g. a few days before visiting the grand grand parents, going out late every evening in densely populated pubs is not the best idea.

-Possibly increased infection risk:<!--todo separate immune system/locations--> [in work]
+Increased infection likelihood:
 * **Increased Exposure to Viruses**:being in a densely populated indoor spaces and very close range face to face talking
 * **Increased Susceptibility to Viruses**: diminished immune system

-So its important to keep benefits and risks in mind and think ahead (of course that's depending on the personal situation)
+Keep the benefits and risks in mind:
-* whether and when to take the risks
+* whether, when and what to care about
 * whether to take additional carefulness otherwhere.
 E.g. in the Tour the France not a single cyclist has caught Covid-19 [to be checked].
 This likely because they avoided most risks except for excessive sports.

+### Respect
+> *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.* That needs compromises.
+Every day compromises are searched, negotiated, found and enabled - thanks to everybody!

+Respecting others having a different view of Covid  yields an intermediate approach: base protections enabling people to avoid it but not narrowing others much.
+Smoke protections can serve as a template, not only technical but also how to handle protections.
+* Precautions in place in general public spaces which everybody needs to use.
+Staying out of crowds/public even with mild disease symptoms
+* In areas and times with many cases, respecting everybody who wants to protect to do so.
+E.g. home office/schooling
+* In NON general public settings respecting everybody to take/resume the lifestyle preferred.
+Protections measures are community/local decisions.
+E.g. restaurants could have some freedom to put measures in place.
+Universities provide both on campus and off campus studying.

 ### Live Healthily